-2.1 Domestic Consumers
+2.1 Domestic/Residential Consumers

 - (a) Debt of R1 to R5,000: - 20% of outstanding debt plus the cost of credit control action.
 The balance of the outstanding debt will be repayable over a maximum period of 6 months. - (b) Debt of R5,001 to R10,000: - 20% of outstanding debt plus the cost of credit control action.
 The balance of the outstanding debt will be repayable over a maximum period of 11 months. - (c) Debt of R10,000 and more - 30% of the outstanding plus the cost of credit control action.
-The balance of the outstanding debt will be repayable over maximum period of 11 months. - (d) The Municipal Manager will, after thorough review of any exceptions in terms of this Policy, approve the arrangement. - (e) If the household default on (a), (b), (c) and (d) then the account will be handed over to the Municipality's debt collector immediately.
+The balance of the outstanding debt will be repayable over maximum period of 11 months. - (d) The Municipal Manager may apply his discretion in cases where a consumer is willing to pay, but cannot meet the approved criteria for repayment.
+If discretion was used to determine another arrangement not stated in the policy, the Municipal Manager must sign the arrangement and the arrangement must be tabled at the next Council meeting to condone the deviation from the policy. - (e) If the household default on (a), (b), (c) and (d) then the account >90 days in arrears may be handed over to the Municipality's debt collector immediately.